Jacob-Alger/Jacob-Alger.github.io/docs/06-PCB/PCB.md

 ---

 ## Overview
-These are the top and bottom layers of the PCB I made for my light sensor subsystem.
-It features everything shown in the ***Schematic*** page, placed on a board within the 100x100mm constraints given.
+This page includes the process of manufacturing my PCB from ECAD to soldering every component onto the final board.
+The PCB design features everything shown in the ***Schematic*** page, placed on a board within the 100x100mm constraints given.
 The board is in accordance with the Peralta Mill PCB Design Rules and passed the DRC in KiCad.
+Due to unforeseen issues with the Peralta PCB Mill, we switched to manufacturing our boards from JLCPCB, which had some added benefits of allowing us to have a soldermask, with a silkscreen printed on top, as well as 5 copies of our boards, which gave us peace of mind in testing and soldering our boards.
+For my board, I encountered minimal issues with the PCB design, and it functioned as expected, as demonstrated in the YouTube video below in the *PCB* section.

 ## PCB
 The top and bottom layers of my PCB design can be seen in **Figure 1** and **Figure 2** below.
-They are available as a PDF file, and the KiCad Project ZIP file, in the *Resources* section below.
+They are available as a PDF file in the *Resources* section below.
+The ZIP folder for my entire KiCad project, and the Gerber files used to manufacture my board, given to JLCPCB, can also be found in the *Resources* section below.
 <br>

 ![top layer](pcb_top_layer-rev2.png)